 Mobile and Internet Connection

 One of the first things you want to purchase when you land in a foreign country is a local sim card and an internet package.
 Unfortunately, in India, you cant.
 If you are only here for a few days, you will have to manage with your sim card on international roaming.
-However, if you are here on work and plan to stay for a longer duration, you could approach your organization for support in obtaining it.
+However, if you are here on work and plan to stay longer, you could approach the organisation you work for to support you in obtaining it.